Skip to main content

 Scope and Contents

-This series consists of 603 floppy disks and zip disks containing files created by Antonucci, primarily using Adobe Illustrator.
-Available to researchers, upon request, as PDF files,* the files include correspondence, Parsons teaching documents, original art, artist's books, poetry by Antonucci, corporate and book design projects, and business invoices.
+Largely comprising graphic design work for collaborative projects and clients, a small number files include Parsons teaching documents.
+Files are pages from artist's books, illustrations and illustrated poetry, corporate newsletters, logos, book covers, and spot illustrations for magazines.
+Other files document Antonucci's business, including invoices and business cards.
 This material supplements existing series and subseries within the collection.
 An index of file titles comprising the digital media may be viewed in Google docs here: https://docs.google.com/document/d/1Bll4OHvcHyTybQFZoMIuZz43IN0MpA54fNWAxzG5d70/pub

-Among the artist book design projects are illustrations and book layouts for illustrated editions of The Odyssey, Blake's Proverbs of Hell, Shakespeare's Antony and Cleopatra and King Lear, Dante's Inferno, a collection of Ancient Greek myths, illustrations of Blake poems, P.G.
-Whodehouse's British Slang artwork for Antonucci's children's book, The Wreathmaker, and a book of original poetry by Antonucci with illustrations entitled Alcestes.
-These projects are not represented elsewhere in the collection.
-Material relating to Antonucci's comic book The Nose, Blake's The Mental Traveller supplement material from these projects found elsewhere in the collection.
+Among the artist book design projects represented here are illustrations and book layouts for illustrated editions of The Odyssey, Proverbs of Hell (William Blake), Antony and Cleopatra and King Lear (William Shakespeare), Dante's Inferno, a collection of Ancient Greek myths, British Slang (P.G.
+Wodehouse), and artwork for Antonucci's children's book, The Wreathmaker, among other projects.
+Also included are a book of original poetry by Antonucci illustrated by him, Alcestes.
+Some of these projects are represented elsewhere in the collection by physical materials, others are only available as digital files in this series.

-Corporate and non-profit (both secular and religious) design projects represented here include logos, letterheads, newsletter covers and interiors, posters, flyers, and brochures for clients such as: Parsons School of Design; the UN Children’s Rights Campaign; White Plains Hospital Center; National Pastoral Life Center; Mercy College; Hastings Center; Enterprise Corporation of the Delta; Women’s Lens; St. Aloysius Church; The Friars of the Atonement; Robert Malone; AFL-CIO Local 144; St. Luke’s LifeWorks; North American Forum for Small Christian Communities; Hastings; Center for Family Life in Sunset Park; National Medical Foundation; Geoffrey Knox, Communication Consultant; Public Discipleship Project; Follow Me Social Ministry; and the Catholic Medical Mission Board.
+such as: Parsons School of Design; the UN Children’s Rights Campaign; White Plains Hospital Center; National Pastoral Life Center; Mercy College; Hastings Center; Enterprise Corporation of the Delta; Women’s Lens; St. Aloysius Church; The Friars of the Atonement; Robert Malone; AFL-CIO Local 144; St. Luke’s LifeWorks; North American Forum for Small Christian Communities; Hastings; Center for Family Life in Sunset Park; National Medical Foundation; Geoffrey Knox, Communication Consultant; Public Discipleship Project; Follow Me Social Ministry; and the Catholic Medical Mission Board.
 These supplement material from these clients found elsewhere in the collection.

 Throughout the 1990s and 2000s, Antonucci began doing design work for a number of Catholic high schools.
 Included here is design material relating to projects for Chaminade-Julienne; Kennedy School; Mother Seton Academy; Precious Blood; Catholic School; Pace Academy.